 Deferred Outflows/Inflows of Resources - In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
-This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources

-(expense/expenditure) until then.
-The Town does not have any items that qualify for reporting as a deferred outflow.
+This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
+The Town has one item that is reported on the government-wide statement of net position which relates to outflows from changes in the net pension liability.
+The deferred pension will be recognized in pension expense in future years as more fully described in Note III, subsection A.